ieva-balta/FLAMS/README.md

 * BLAST E Value: E value of BLASTp search of the matched protein against your query protein
 * BLAST identity: % identity of BLASTp search of the matched protein against your query protein
 * BLAST coverage: % coverage of BLASTp search of the matched protein against your query protein
-* CPLM ID: CPLM ID of matched protein modification (if found in CPLM, otherwise empty)
+* Database: UniProt subdatabase (Swiss-Prot or TrEMBL)
-* CPLM evidence code: CPLM evidence code of matched protein modification.
-Can be Exp(erimental), Dat(abase) or both. (if found in CPLM, otherwise empty)
+* ECO codes: evidence codes of matched protein modification°°
-* CPLM evidence links: CPLM evidence link of matched protein modification.
-Can be PubMed ID (for Exp.), or a database identified (for Dat) or both. (if found in CPLM, otherwise empty)
+* Sources: source type of matched protein modification°°
-* dbPTM evidence code: dbPTM evidence code of matched protein modification (if found in dbPTM, otherwise empty)
+* Source IDs: evidence links of matched protein modification°°

-* dbPTM evidence links: dbPTM evidence link of matched protein modification.
-Refers to PubMed IDs. (if found in dbPTM, otherwise empty)
+°: window can be smaller than the [-5;+5] window if the sequence alignment ends sooner, which can happen for modified sites near the start/end of the protein.

-°: window can be smaller than the [-5;+5] window if the sequence alignment ends sooner, which can happen for modified sites near the start/end of the protein
+°°: These three columns are parallel lists separated by semicolons — the n-th entry in ECO codes corresponds to the n-th entry in both Sources and Source IDs.

 ## Supported PTMs